ryrob30/mobile-services.en/help/android/configuration/json-config/json-config.md

     ```

 * **timeout**
-  * Minimum SDK verson: 4.0
+  * Minimum SDK version: 4.0
   * Determines how long Target waits for a response.